janosh/pdf-compressor/readme.md

 ## Usage

-Tell `pdf-compressor` your iLovePDF API key (if you haven't yet, get one by signing up at <https://developer.ilovepdf.com/signup>):
+First, tell `pdf-compressor` your iLovePDF API key (if you haven't yet, get one by signing up at <https://developer.ilovepdf.com/signup>):

 ```sh
 pdf-compressor --set-api-key project_public_7c854a9db0...